Last updated on June 14th, 2022 at 07:18 am

 - Ab muscles also have to work eccentrically (that is, as they lengthen) to control the curling back down

-- Deep core muscles have to work to stop the low back arching
+- The deep core muscle (transverse abdominis) has to work to stop the low back arching

 - Improves spine and hamstring flexibility